mhayescs19/p1-mosaic-spring/README.md

 * [Thymeleaf Objects](https://github.com/mhayescs19/p1-mosaic-spring/blob/master/src/main/resources/templates/ap-practice/sara.html#L3) used to assign and display data to HTML page

 ### 7 [Implement Hangman Java Backend From Previous Project](https://github.com/mhayescs19/p1-mosaic-spring/issues/7)
 Ported Hangman Model and Control code from a trimester 1 swing based project.
 Two interfaces were attempted: First a restricted input text field to retrieve a character and second a-z buttons which the user can interact.
 The latter button clicks were chosen for the final user interaction.
-Created by Michael Hayes
+Created by Michael Hayes <br>
 **Contents**
 * Button presses return a value to the backend, control code manages letter check
 * Java [control object](https://github.com/mhayescs19/p1-mosaic-spring/blob/2243945656fe4b91692345692625775b404a80cb/src/main/java/com/example/project/MainController.java#L124) manages checking the letter and displaying the phrase.
 This object also hosts many other attributes, including a connection to model which is used for phrase